vedb/pupil_recording_interface/docs/installation.rst

 Many of these dependencies are non-trivial to install, especially on Windows.
 Therefore, we recommend installing the library in a conda environment since conda provides a straightforward way of cross-platform distribution for non-Python dependencies.
-We are actively working on packaging those dependencies that aren't already available through conda.
-At the moment, only packages for Linux x64 and Python versions 3.6 and 3.7 are available.
+We provide some of the dependencies for Linux x64 and Python versions 3.6 and 3.7 as conda packages via our own ``vedb`` channel.

 .. _example_dependencies: